ThejaswiG/Angular-frontend/README.md

 # EcoSave Club Frontend

-Welcome to the EcoSave Club Frontend repository!
+Welcome to the Arts Club Frontend repository!
 This project is dedicated to the development of the frontend for the EcoSave Club website as .

 ## Project Overview